Why Having a Brain Injury Attorney Is Crucial

-The brain is one of the largest and most complex organs in the human body.
+The brain is one of the human body’s largest and most complex organs.
 It is the command center for the human nervous system.
-It is the seat of intelligence, personality, interpreter of senses, initiator of movement, and controller of behavior.
-The brain sits in a pool of fluid, called cerebrospinal fluid, which acts as a cushion, dulling the force sustained by the brain in the event of an impact.
-Regardless of this cushion, injuries still occur due to severe impact sustained during traumatic events such as a car crash, truck wreck, or motorcycle accidents.
+It is the seat of intelligence, personality, interpreter of senses, initiator of movement, and behavior controller.
+The brain sits in a pool of fluid called cerebrospinal fluid, which acts as a cushion, dulling the force sustained by the brain in the event of an impact.
+Regardless of this cushion, injuries still occur due to severe impact sustained during traumatic events such as a car crash, truck wreck, or motorcycle accident.

-TBIs are often avoidable though.
-Common causes include surgical error, defective products, motor vehicle accidents, construction accidents, birth injuries, chemical exposure, and machinery failures.
+TBIs are often avoidable, though.
+Common causes include surgical errors, defective products, motor vehicle accidents, construction accidents, birth injuries, chemical exposure, and machinery failures.
 Whether the injury is a concussion or coma, a diagnosis of traumatic brain injury comes with lifelong consequences—for the victims and their families.

 Traumatic brain injury can have wide-ranging physical and psychological effects.
 Depending on its severity, symptoms of a traumatic brain injury may include:

 - Loss of consciousness (for a few moments, minutes, or hours) or a coma